HIGH SCHOOL STUDENTS 11th Grade Students

 Start planning some college visits!

 Road trip!
 The summer after your junior year is a great time to visit several colleges.
 Plan to tour all the schools you think you may apply to.
 Bring along a journal or open a new set of notes on your phone.
 With each visit, write down your impressions: what you liked, what you didn’t, how you felt on campus, and more.
-Keep these handy and review them when you make a decision in your senior year.
+You've heard this before, but visiting colleges is so important to your decision.
+Keep your notes handy and review them when you make a decision in your senior year.

 You're almost there!